apify/crawlee/docs/guides/getting_started.md

 Earlier we've learned that `pseudoUrls` are not required and if omitted, all links matching the given `selector` will be enqueued.
 This is exactly what we need, so we're skipping `pseudoUrls` this time.
 That does not mean that you can't use `pseudoUrls` together with a custom `selector` though, because you absolutely can!

 ##### Finally, the `userData` of `enqueueLinks()`
-You will see `userData` used often throughout Apify SDK and it's nothing more than a place to store the user's data on a `Request` instance.
-You can access it by `request.userData` and it's a plain `Object` that can be used to store anything that needs to survive a single `handlePageFunction()` invocation.
+You will see `userData` used often throughout Apify SDK and it's nothing more than a place to store your own data on a `Request` instance.
+You can access it by `request.userData` and it's a plain `Object` that can be used to store anything that needs to survive the full life-cycle of the `Request`.

 Using the `userData` parameter of `enqueueLinks()` will populate all the `Request` instances it creates and enqueues with the provided data.
 In our case, we use it to mark the enqueued `Requests` as a `detailPage` so that we can easily differentiate between the category pages and the detail pages.

 #### Another sanity check
 It's always good to work step by step.
-We have this new enqueueing logic in place, so let's test it out:
+We have this new enqueueing logic in place and since the previous [Sanity check](#sanity-check) worked only with a `RequestList`, because we were not enqueueing anything so don't forget to add back the `RequestQueue` and `maxRequestsPerCrawl` limit.
+Let's test it out!

 ```js
 const Apify = require('apify');